-In connection with the assumption of the loan, we guaranteed the joint venture's obligation to fund various escrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
-As of June 30, 2012, the maximum funding obligation under the guarantee was approximately \$20.2 million.
-We earn a fee from the joint venture for providing the guarantee and have an agreement with our - partners to reimburse the joint venture for their share of any payments made under the guarantee.

-Principal amount does not include the assumed mezzanine loan with an aggregate principal amount of \$294.0 million and a stated rate of 6.02% per annum, as the venture acquired the lenders' interest in this loan for a purchase price of approximately \$263.1 million in cash. - (5) In connection with the capitalization of the joint venture, loans totaling \$450.0 million were funded by the venture's partners on a pro-rata basis.
-Our share of the partner loans totaling \$270.0 million has been reflected in Related Party Note Receivable on our Consolidated Balance Sheets. - In connection with the assumption of the loan, we guaranteed the joint venture's obligation to fund tenant improvements and leasing commissions.
+- In connection with the assumption of the loan, we guaranteed the joint venture's obligation to fund various escrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
+As of June 30, 2012, the maximum (3)funding obligation under the guarantee was approximately \$20.2 million.
+We earn a fee from the joint venture for providing the guarantee and have an agreement with our partners to reimburse the joint venture for their share of any payments made under the guarantee. - Principal amount does not include the assumed mezzanine loan with an aggregate principal amount of \$294.0 million and a stated rate of 6.02% per annum, as the venture acquired the lenders' interest in this loan for a purchase price of (4) approximately \$263.1 million in cash. - (5) In connection with the capitalization of the joint venture, loans totaling \$450.0 million were funded by the venture's partners on a pro-rata basis.
+Our share of the partner loans totaling \$270.0 million has been reflected in Related Party Note Receivable on our Consolidated Balance Sheets.
+In connection with the assumption of the loan, we guaranteed the joint venture's obligation to fund tenant improvements and leasing commissions.

-Mortgage loan bears interest at a variable rate equal to LIBOR plus 1.75% per annum and matures on March 31, 2018 with one, three-year extension option, subject to certain conditions. - The construction financing bears interest at a variable rate equal to LIBOR plus 1.65% per annum and matures on November 17, 2013 with two, one-year extension options, subject to certain conditions. - This property is owned by the Value-Added Fund.

-The mortgage loan bears interest at a variable rate equal to LIBOR plus 2.50% per annum. - In conjunction with the mortgage loan modification we agreed to lend up to \$6.0 million to the Value-Added Fund, of which approximately \$4.0 million had been advanced as of June 30, 2012.
-The loan from us bears interest at a fixed rate of 10.0% per annum and matures on November 22, 2014.
+- (7) - Mortgage loan bears interest at a variable rate equal to LIBOR plus 1.75% per annum and matures on March 31, 2018 with one, three-year extension option, subject to certain conditions.
+The construction financing bears interest at a variable rate equal to LIBOR plus 1.65% per annum and matures on November 17, 2013 with two, one-year extension options, subject to certain conditions.
+(8) - This property is owned by the Value-Added Fund.
+(9) - The mortgage loan bears interest at a variable rate equal to LIBOR plus 2.50% per annum (10) (11) - In conjunction with the mortgage loan modification our Operating Partnership agreed to lend up to \$6.0 million to the Value-Added Fund, of which approximately \$4.0 million had been advanced as of June 30, 2012.
+The loan from our Operating Partnership bears interest at a fixed rate of 10.0% per annum and matures on November 22, 2014.
 This loan has been reflected in Related Party Notes Receivable on our Consolidated Balance Sheets.
-The mortgage loan bears interest at a variable rate equal to LIBOR plus 2.00% per annum. - In conjunction with the mortgage loan modification, we agreed to lend up to \$12.0 million to our Value-Added Fund, of which approximately \$8.0 million has been advanced as of June 30, 2012.
-The loan - from us bears interest at a fixed rate of 10.0% per annum and matures on May 31, 2014.
+The mortgage loan bears interest at a variable rate equal to LIBOR plus 2.00% per annum.
+(12) - In conjunction with the mortgage loan modification, our Operating Partnership agreed to lend up to \$12.0 million to our Value-Added Fund, of which approximately \$8.0 million has been advanced as of June 30, 2012.
+The loan from our Operating Partnership bears interest at a fixed rate of 10.0% per annum and matures on May 31, 2014.
 This loan has been reflected in Related Party Notes Receivable on our Consolidated Balance Sheets.
-The construction financing bears interest at a variable rate equal to LIBOR plus 1.65% per annum and matures on October 14, 2014 with two, one-year extension options, subject to certain conditions - On June 6, 2012, we agreed to lend up to \$2.3 million to our Value-Added Fund, of which approximately \$0.4 million has been advanced as of June 30, 2012.
-The loan from us bears interest at a fixed rate of 10.0% per annum and matures on December 15, 2012.
+(13) - The construction financing bears interest at a variable rate equal to LIBOR plus 1.65% per annum and matures on October 14, 2014 with two, one-year extension options, subject to certain conditions (14)(15) - On June 6, 2012, our Operating Partnership agreed to lend up to \$2.3 million to our Value-Added Fund, of which approximately \$0.4 million has been advanced as of June 30, 2012.
+The loan from our Operating Partnership bears interest at a fixed rate of 10.0% per annum and matures on December 15, 2012.
 This loan has been reflected in Related Party Notes Receivable on our Consolidated Balance Sheets.